Immurement: Asceticism

-The practice of immuring nuns or monks on breaches of chastity has a long history, and Francesca Medioli writes the following in her essay "Dimensions of the Cloister":
+The practice of immuring nuns or monks on breaches of chastity continued for several centuries into the early modern period.
+Francesca Medioli writes the following in her essay "Dimensions of the Cloister":

 Asia

 In the ancient Sumerian city of Ur some graves (as early as 2500 BC.) clearly show the burial of attendants, along with that of the principal dead person.
 In one such grave, as Gerda Lerner wrote on page 60 of her book The Creation of Patriarchy:

-The Neo-Assyrian Empire is notorious for its brutal repression techniques, not the least of those reasons being because several of its rulers congratulated themselves upon the vengeance they wrought by going into detail of how they dealt with their enemies.
+The Neo-Assyrian Empire is notorious for its brutal repression techniques.
+Several of its rulers memorialized their victories in self-congratulatory detail.
 Here is a commemoration Ashurnasirpal II (r.
 883–859 BC) made that includes immurement:

 Émile Durkheim in his work Suicide writes the following about certain followers of Amida Buddha:

 By popular legend, Anarkali was immured between two walls in Lahore by order of Mughal Emperor Akbar for having a relationship with crown prince Salim (later Emperor Jehangir) in the 16th century.
 A bazaar developed around the site, and was named Anarkali Bazaar in her honour.

 A tradition existed in Persia of walling up criminals and leaving them to die of hunger or thirst.
 The traveller M. E. Hume-Griffith stayed in Persia from 1900 to 1903, and she wrote the following:

 Travelling back and forth to Persia from 1630 to 1668 as a gem merchant, Jean-Baptiste Tavernier observed much the same custom that Hume-Griffith noted some 250 years later.
 Tavernier notes that immuring was principally a punishment for thieves, and that immurement left the convict's head out in the open.
 According to him, many of these individuals would implore passers-by to cut off their heads, an amelioration of the punishment forbidden by law.
-John Fryer, travelling Persia in the 1670s, writes the following:
+John Fryer, travelling Persia in the 1670s, writes:

 In the late 1650s, various sons of the Mughal emperor Shah Jahan became embroiled in wars of succession, in which Aurangzeb was victorious.
 One of his half-brothers, Shah Shujah proved particularly troublesome, but in 1661 Aurangzeb defeated him, and Shah Shuja and his family sought the protection of the King of Arakan.
-According to Francois Bernier, the King reneged on his promise of asylum, and Shuja's sons were decapitated, while his daughters were immured, and died of starvation.
+According to Francois Bernier, the King reneged on his promise of asylum, and Shuja's sons were decapitated, while his daughters were immured and died of starvation.